spatie/typescript-transformer/docs/dtos/typing-properties.md

 ### Transforming arrays

-Arrays in PHP and TypeScript (JavaScript) are completely different concepts.
+Arrays in PHP and TypeScript (JavaScript) are entirely different concepts.
 This poses a couple of problems we'll address.
 A PHP array is a multi-use storage/memory structure.
 In TypeScript, a PHP array can be represented both as an `Array` and as an `Object` with specified keys.

-Depending on how your annotations are written the package will output either an `Array` or `Object`.
+Depending on how your annotations are written, the package will output either an `Array` or `Object`.
 Let's have a look at some examples that will transform into an `Array` type:

 ```php
 class Dto